mprimi/go-bench-away/README.md

  * Less code repetition in commands
  - Spin loop in worker when server is down
  - Use template for bash script and maybe save it as artifact
- - Allow worker customization of tempdir root (where jobs directories are created)
  - Add user@host to client name
 ---